alfe-ai/ProgramaticPuppet/README.md

   times.
 Enter the repeat count in the second field of the UI.
 Each Tab press is followed by a 0.1 second pause.

+The **ebayListingTitle** step sends an image to the GPT‑4o‑mini vision API to generate an eBay listing title.
+Provide the local file path to the image.
+The resulting title is stored in the `ebayTitle` variable.
+Set your OpenAI API key in the `OPENAI_API_KEY` environment variable before running this step.

 The **ebayUploadImage** step uploads one or more images to the currently open eBay listing page.
 Provide a comma‑separated list of file paths and optionally an item ID.
 The step pulls the EPS endpoint and CSRF token from the page, fetches a fresh